Ralf Martin

 Ralf Martin (born 10 July 1967) is a German racing driver, who has most famously competed in the European Touring Car Cup, as well as the ADAC Procar Series also.
 He is a former ETCC Super 1600 champion, having won in 2008.

 Career

-In 2003 and 2007, he was champion in Ford Fiesta Cup Germany.
+In 2003 and 2007, Martin was champion in Ford Fiesta Cup Germany.

-In 2008 Martin became the second champion in ETCC Super 1600, that was ensured by winning both races in the class that weekend.
+In 2008, Martin became the second champion in ETCC Super 1600, that was ensured by winning both races in the class that weekend.
 He maintains a 100% winning record with this being his only year in the series.